liuhong-jia/CellMap/README.md

 ![image](https://github.com/liuhong-jia/CellMapper/blob/main/vignettes/workflow.png)

-In this tutorial, we will illustrate the installation and usage of CellMapper using the mouse brain cortex dataset as an example.
+In this tutorial, we will illustrate the installation and usage of CellMapper using the HER2+ breast cancer dataset as an example.

 ## Installing the package
 To install CellMapper,we recommed using devtools: